byu-oit/handel/docs/supported-services/route53zone.rst

           routing:
             type: http
             dns_names:
-              - mysite.byu.edu # This requires that a hosted zone for mysite.byu.edu have already been configured.
+              - mysite.example.com # This requires that a hosted zone for mysite.example.com have already been configured.
           ...